Molecular solid: Coulombic interactions

 The partial ionic bonding between the TTF and TCNQ molecules partially guides the organization of the crystal structure.
 The van der Waals interactions of the core for TTF and TCNQ guide adjacent stacked columns. (a) A lewis dot structure and ball and stick model of TTF and TCNQ.
 The partial ionic bond is between the cyano- and thio- motifs. (b) Demonstration of how van der Waals and partial ionic bonding guide the crystal lattice structure.

 Coulombic interactions are manifested in some molecular solids.
-A well-studied example is the radical ion salt TTF-TCNQ with a conductivity of 5 x 10^{2} Ω^{−1} cm^{−1}, much closer to copper (ρ = 6 x 10^{5} Ω^{−1} cm^{−1}) than many molecular solids.
+A well-studied example is the radical ion salt TTF-TCNQ with a conductivity of 5 × 10^{2} Ω^{−1} cm^{−1}, much closer to copper (ρ = 6 × 10^{5} Ω^{−1} cm^{−1}) than many molecular solids.
 The coulombic interaction in TTF-TCNQ stems from the large partial negative charge (δ = -0.59) on the cyano- moiety on TCNQ at room temperature.
 For reference, a completely charged molecule δ = ±1.
 This partial negative charge leads to a strong interaction with the thio- moiety of the TTF.
 The strong interaction leads to favorable alignment of these functional groups adjacent to each other in the solid state.
 While π-π interactions cause the TTF and TCNQ to stack in separate columns.